The National Film and Television School's management team and senior staff are responsible for the direction and

 Details of our Heads of Department and Course Leaders can be found here.
 A selection of current or recent visiting tutors are also included on course pages.

 - Hazel Arthur | Web Design and Publications Manager

 Hazel came to the NFTS in 1996 – shortly after completing her BA (Hons) in Film, Media and Culture at Bucks College (then, a college of Brunel University).
 After working for 3 years assisting in various departments, she was asked to produce layout and artwork for NFTS publications, and to build/maintain a website for the NFTS, a role that did not exist up until this point.
-Hazel's role has expanded from there to manage the creation of visual/digital content for both web and print, which she has now done for nearly 20 years.
+Hazel's role has expanded from there to manage the creation of visual/digital content for both web and print, which she has now done for just over 20 years.

 - Steven Boneham | Curriculum Finance Officer